 D2.1: Workshop for problem identification and search of suitable refurbishment strategies

 The workshop “Strategies for cost-optimal energy efficient and sustainable building retrofits” – 29th March 2012 was co-organized by VTT and IIIEE in Espoo, Finland.
-This workshop and the planned workshop in WP4 (D4.4) were unified to be one.
-The following points are the outputs from the workshop:
+This workshop and the planned workshop in WP4 (D4.4) were unified.
+The following items represent the outputs from the workshop:

-VTT, IIIEE (2012): Workshop program
+VTT, IIIEE (2012): Workshop program.

 Jakob M., Bolliger R. (2012): Why are we INSPIREd?
-Introduction to the workshop and the project
+Introduction to the workshop and the project.
+TEP Energy GmbH, econcept AG, Zürich.

-Botici A., Ungureanu V., Ciutina A., Nagy Zs., Talja A., Fülöp L. (2012): Prefabricated buildings in East Europe - a retrofit challenge and opportunity
+Botici A., Ungureanu V., Ciutina A., Nagy Zs., Talja A., Fülöp L. (2012): Prefabricated buildings in East Europe - a retrofit challenge and opportunity.

 Kiss B. Maneschi D.(2012): Actors in building retrofits.
-A meso-level perspective
+A meso-level perspective.

 Kiss B. Maneschi D.(2012): Strategies for energy efficient retrofitting.
-The role of policy instruments and actors
+The role of policy instruments and actors.

-Nielsen P. (2012): Perspectives on sustainable retrofitting (Energy City Frederikshavn)
+Nielsen P. (2012).
+Perspective on sustainable retrofitting (Energy City Frederikshavn).

-Aaltonen T. (2012): Retrofitting strategies of housing associations
+Aaltonen T. (2012): Retrofitting strategies of housing associations.

-Soilu J. (2012): How Companies View Sustainable Retrofitting
+Soilu J. (2012): How Companies View Sustainable Retrofitting.

 The deliverables D2.1 and D4.4 were merged due to the similarities of the views of participants from Nordic countries.
 This arrangement facilitated networking between stakeholders from Sweden, Denmark and Finland; and contributed to collect a boarder point of view on the problem identification and search of suitable refurbishment strategies.
 The summary outcome of the joint D2.1, D4.4 “way finding” workshop were the excellent remarks written by Walter Ott “Strategies for cost-optimal energy efficient and sustainable building retrofits” (Ott W., 2012), summarizing remarks to Espoo workshop and defining the direction of research for all activities in INSPIRE.
-C:\data\WORK\DROPBOX\Dropbox\INSPIRE\Meetings\Workshop ESPOO\Morning session

 D2.2: Report on the market situation and business opportunities